If you are a new user of Cloudways web host, you have probably come across this question.

 Does Cloudways have a cPanel?

-By the end of this article, you will know everything about the Cloudways server management control panel and how to use any single option on it.
+In this article, we will go through the Server Management panel explaining everything about it and how to use any single option on it.

-Cloudways web host is a managed cloud web hosting provider.
-Cloudways is a Platform as a Service (PaaS) that provides managed cloud web hosting solutions.
+Cloudways web host is a managed cloud web hosting provider that provides managed cloud web hosting solutions.

-This cloud computing service is powered by leading Infrastructure as a Service (IaaS) companies in the hosting field.
-They are Digital Ocean, Linode, Vultr, AWS, and Google Cloud.
+It is powered by leading Infrastructure as a Service (IaaS) companies in the hosting field.
+These companies are Digital Ocean, Linode, Vultr, AWS, and Google Cloud.

 Cloudways always comes on top of our picks of managed cloud web hosting because its reliable, provides great performance, and low prices for generous resources.

 There are many differences between Cloudways Server Management and cPanel.
 Here are some of them: